mlambert125/new-java-curriculum/content/java-basics-4/_index.md

 ### Learning Objectives:

-- I can write java applications that make use of Java's arrays and collection classes.
+- I can use built-in collection data structures in a java application

 ## Introduction